 External swelling can be localized or widespread.

 Localized swelling refers to situations where just one specific area is swollen.
-For instance, a person with an eye infection may experience swelling around the eyes.
-A person who has been stung by an insect may experience swelling in the area of the sting.
+For example, a person with an eye infection may experience swelling only around the eyes.
+A person who has been stung by an insect may experience swelling only in the area of the sting.

 Widespread swelling occurs over a large area of the body.
-According to the National Institutes of Health, this is usually a sign of serious illness.
-(NIH) It is often due to fluid retention or an allergic reaction.
-Other common causes of widespread swelling are:
+This is usually a sign of serious illness.
+It is often due to fluid retention or an allergic reaction.
+Other common causes of widespread swelling include:

 - kidney failure